-Evaluated the prediction model is performance described earlier, we use the elbow method[17], which is a method used to determine the optimal number of clusters, by looking at the percentage comparison of the number of clusters that will form an angle on the curve[15]– [18].
+Evaluated the prediction model is performance described earlier, we use the elbow method[22], which is a method used to determine the optimal number of clusters, by looking at the percentage comparison of the number of clusters that will form an angle on the curve[15]– [18].
 This method is used in cluster analysis to interpret and perform the correct number of clusters by looking at the SSE value.
-If the value of the first cluster with the weight of the second cluster forms an angle on the curve or the most significant decreasing value, the cluster value is the best[21].
-This method is a visual method that looks at the total intra-cluster variation or the total Within-Clusters Sum of Squares (WSS) function of the number of clusters[22].
+If the value of the first cluster with the weight of the second cluster forms an angle on the curve or the most significant decreasing value, the cluster value is the best[25].
+This method is a visual method that looks at the total intra-cluster variation or the total Within-Clusters Sum of Squares (WSS) function of the number of clusters[26].
 The larger the number of clusters k, the smaller the WSES value or vice versa.
-In this study, determine the best number of clusters[9], [18], [20], [22] By adding a Principal Component Analysis (PCA) model that uses robust dimensionality reduction, which allows the variance in a set of time series to be decomposed into several orthogonal Principal Components (PCs) that explain part of the variance.[8].
+In this study, determine the best number of clusters[10], [15], [24], [26] By adding a Principal Component Analysis (PCA) model that uses robust dimensionality reduction, which allows the variance in a set of time series to be decomposed into several orthogonal Principal Components (PCs) that explain part of the variance.[9].

-Model Use and Reporting
+Reporting

-The number of clusters (k) will be determined from the prediction score of the Elbow Method.
-The model will be compared with Principal Component Analysis to determine the best predictive model that will be selected and used to assist decision-makers in choosing the correct number of customer groupings in a better way.
+The number of clusters (k) will be determined from the Elbow Method prediction score.
+The model will be compared with Principal Component Analysis to determine the best predictive model to be selected and used to assist decision-makers in choosing the correct number of customer groupings in a better way for ranking customers based on processed results.

 Result and Discussion